 So, I think that most definitely we shouldn't give up on the search for life if we find a chemical explanation for the Viking results.

-But the Viking labelled release experiment, and successors to it, still remain excellent and important tools for the search for life.
+But the Viking labeled release experiment, and successors to it, still remain excellent and important tools for the search for life.
 We should continue to use these methods, which detect life actually metabolizing, and not just rely on detection of organics, in my view.

 SOME OF THE INSTRUMENTS WE CAN SEND TO SEARCH FOR LIFE ON MARS